 Mehdi Bahrami, Wei-Peng Chen, Lei Liu, and Mukul Prasad, "BERT-Sort: A Zero-shot MLM Semantic Encoder on Ordinal Features for AutoML."
 International Conference on Automated Machine Learning.
 PMLR, 2022. (co-located ICML).
 PDF GitHub

 BERT-Sort is featured in MIT Technology review: "Automated techniques could make it easier to develop AI" by Tammy Xu on Aug 5, 2022.

 Lei Liu, Wei-Peng Chen, Mehdi Bahrami, "Automatic Generation of Visualizations from Synthesizing Rules for Machine Learning Pipelines", 37th IEEE/ACM International Conference on Automated Software Engineering (ASE '22), October 10--14, 2022, Ann Arbor, Michigan, United States (to appear).

 Mehdi Assefi, Mehdi Bahrami, Sarthak Arora, Thiab R. Taha, Hamid R. Arabnia, Khaled M. Rasheed, and Wei-Peng Chen.
-"An Intelligent Data-Centric Web Crawler Service for API Corpus Construction at Scale.", 2022 IEEE International Conference on Web Services (ICWS'22), July 2022, Barcelona, Spain (to appear).
+Assefi, Mehdi, et al. "An Intelligent Data-Centric Web Crawler Service for API Corpus Construction at Scale."
+2022 IEEE International Conference on Web Services (ICWS).
+IEEE, 2022.
+Barcelona, Spain ( PDF).